 Hebrews 10:12 reminds us, “But this Man, after He had offered one sacrifice for sins forever, sat down at the right hand of God, from that time waiting till His enemies are made His footstool.”

 Even in 2017, many people are still slaves.
 I’m not referring to sexual trafficking, though that surely applies.
-We are enslaved to fear, worry, physical and emotional illness, sexual lust, anger, negativity … you know the list.
+We are enslaved to fear, worry, physical and emotional illness, sexual lust, anger, negativity, etc. Jesus still considers it disgraceful for people to be enslaved.

 Can I call you Gilgal?
+That was the name given to the city where their shame and disgrace was removed.
 Has Jesus taken away your sin, shame and disgrace?
 If you answer no, you can be free just by asking Him.
 He is listening, ready to make you clean.

 Charge to Modern Christians: Hold Fast to Your Beliefs